next-mad-hatter/rstsp/README.md

 This solver employing local search heuristics is written in Standard ML and currently implements search through pyramidal & strongly balanced neighbourhoods.
-For theoretical background please see the downloads section.
+For theoretical background and a precompiled MinGW build please see the [Downloads](https://bitbucket.org/mad_hatter/rstsp/downloads) section.

 ##                     Quick Start Guide